• Home

 The leader of the $259 billion Swiss food giant revealed he drinks seven or eight cups of joe a day.

-“Just Black.
-Sometimes with a KitKat,” Navratil recently told The New York Times.
-It’s become so routine in his workday that he said an espresso is “a snack for me,” adding he’s set no cutoff hour for his caffeine intake.
+“Just black.
+Sometimes with a KitKat,” Navratil recently told the New York Times.
+It’s become so routine in his workday that he said an espresso is “a snack for me,” adding that he’s set no cutoff hour for his caffeine intake.

-And while the Gen Xer is leaning on coffee to fuel his massive company turnaround effort—drinking around three times more than the average American pouring two to three cups a day—Gen Z is really who keeps him on his toes, advising him to constantly grow in his role.
+And while the Gen Xer is leaning on coffee to fuel his massive company turnaround effort—drinking around three times as much as the average American pouring two to three cups a day—Gen Z is really who keeps him on his toes, prompting him to constantly grow in his role.
 Otherwise, he might as well head out the door.

-Nestlé’s youngest staffers taught him to “be learning constantly,” Navratil admitted to the NYT.
-“When you stop learning, then it is the moment to move on to another job.”
+Nestlé’s youngest staffers have taught him the importance of “learning constantly,” Navratil admitted to the Times: “When you stop learning, then it is the moment to move on to another job.”

 Nestlé didn’t immediately respond to Fortune’s request for comment.